Open Policy Analysis

 - Open analysis: All elements of the analysis should be easily accessible and readable for critical appraisal and improvement.
 This includes disclosing all methodological procedures and underlying assumptions behind the report.

 - Open materials: All materials (raw data, code, and supporting documents) should be made publicly available to allow a policy report to be reproduced in its entirety with minimal effort.

 Figure 2 below shows how OPA principles can be implemented in practice, including the relevant audience for each output (on the left), the corresponding output (in the middle) and proposed transparency tools and practices to implement them (on the right).
-To see what OPA looks like in practice, have a look at our Pilot Projects.
+To see what OPA looks like in practice, have a look at our Projects page.

 In heavily contested debates, such as the effects of minimum wage policies, OPA can introduce clarity in how evidence is used by stakeholders on both sides of the debate.
 This then makes it possible for consumers of policy analysis to understand and critically assess the merits of different policy alternatives.
 Douglas Elmendorf, former Director of the U.S. Congressional Budget Office (CBO) provides an illustrative example of issues with the current state of affairs:

 BITSS develops and tests tools, practices, and community standards for OPA, and supports policy analysis organizations in operationalizing OPA.